ajlinhard/byte-size-docs/AWS/Lake-Formation/AWS-Lake-Formation-Overview.md

 **Temporary Credentials**
 The service provides temporary, scoped credentials to users and applications, reducing the need for long-term access keys and improving security posture.

+**Hybrid Access Mode**
+In hybrid access mode, Lake Formation evaluates permissions using both IAM policies and Lake Formation permissions simultaneously.
+For a user to access data, they need:

+1. IAM permissions - Traditional S3 and Glue permissions through IAM policies
+2. Lake Formation permissions - Granular permissions granted through Lake Formation

+Both sets of permissions must allow the operation for it to succeed.
+This creates an intersection model where access is granted only when both systems permit it and is useful for:
+- Migrating from IAM-only data lake architectures
+- You have existing ETL processes that rely on IAM permissions
+- You want to add fine-grained access controls without disrupting current workflows
+- Testing Lake Formation permissions alongside existing IAM policies

 ## Data Lake Blueprint Templates

 Lake Formation provides pre-built templates for common data lake patterns such as: